Cammeraygal High School

 Languages

-Language study allows students to develop communication skills, learn about languages as systems and explore the relationship between language and culture.
+Studying a language other than English (LOTE) allows students to develop communication skills, learn about languages as systems and explore the relationship between language and culture.
 Students engage with the linguistic and cultural diversity of societies and reflect on their understanding of social interactions.

-In Years 11 and 12, NSW schools offer a wide variety of languages, catering for beginning students to background speakers.
+In Years 11 and 12, a wide variety of languages, catering for beginning students to background speakers, is on offer including Distance Education.